-'grown-ish' Used Jazz & Sky's Dating Struggles To Show How Hard It Is For Black Women To Find Love
+'grown-ish' Just Got Real About How Hard It Is For Black Women To Find Love

 With so many dating apps at your fingertips, finding someone to text you back or "Netflix and chill" with should be a breeze.
 And for the most part it is — unless you're a black woman.
 As track stars Jazz and Sky (Chloe and Halle Bailey) came to learn on grown-ish, dating as a black woman is easier said than done.